ironbar/aimo/docs/modeling/Iteration_02_MATH_dataset.md

 In both cases using more repetitions improves the results as expected.
 Also there are diminishing returns as expected as well.

+We can see significative differences up to 3 repetitions, but after that the difference is not significative.
+So maybe we can do evaluations with 4-5 repetitions and the results will hold up to 25 repetitions?

 #### What is the effect of the number of output tokens?

 ![01_3_python_prompts](res/2024-05-23-11-26-52.png)